 Welcome to the laboratory of Dr. Pedro Brugarolas at the Gordon Center for Medical Imaging of Massachusetts General Hospital and Harvard Medical School.
 The focus of our group is to develop new small molecule PET radioligands for neurological diseases and immunoPET.
 We are particularly interested in developing tracers for potassium channels in the brain to image demyelinating diseases (see Developing a PET tracer for K⁺ channels) and tracers for calcium channels to image neuropathic pain and epilepsy (see Developing PET tracers for Ca2+ channels).We are also interested in developing small molecules to image therapeutic monoclonal antibodies using a pretargeting approach (see PET-tag: a new approach to imaging monoclonal antibodies) and exploring new radiochemistry to make our tracers (see New fluorination and radiofluorination strategies).
-The lab is located in the historic Bulfinch building at MGH main campus only feet away from the GCMI cyclotron which produces 11C and 18F daily and the MGH animal facilities.
+The lab is located in the historic Bulfinch building at MGH main campus only a few feet away from the GCMI cyclotron which produces carbon-11 and fluorine-18 daily and the MGH animal facilities.
 The lab has state-of-the-art chemistry and radiochemistry equipment and access to small and large animal PET cameras as well as human PET scanners.

 Back to top